helloYwen123/Kaggle_Image_Matching_Challenge_24/README.md

 # 👉 	Kaggle Image Matching Challenge 2024

-This repository contains our solution for the [_"Image Matching Challenge 2024 - Hexathlon"_](https://www.kaggle.com/competitions/image-matching-challenge-2024) Kaggle competition, where we achieved a 🥈**silver medal**(TOP:2.5%)！.
+This repository contains our solution for the [_"Image Matching Challenge 2024 - Hexathlon"_](https://www.kaggle.com/competitions/image-matching-challenge-2024) Kaggle competition, where we achieved a 🥈**silver medal**！ (TOP:2.5%) .

 ## 🤠 Algorithm Overview